lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Magical Contracts.md

 ## Definition, Scope, and Limitations

 As has been stated in other works on the nephilim, with rare exceptions all modern nephilim have a widely mixed heritage that includes powers that we believe to be derived from fallen angels that can be classified as belonging to the order of Thrones.
 This inheritance makes these nephilim subject to what we call, for lack of a better term, "contract magic."
-Despite this naming, it is imperitive that one not let the word "contract" limit or misdirect one's thinking.
+Despite this naming, it is imperative that one not let the word "contract" limit or misdirect one's thinking.
 This is in fact a fairly large body of magic that pervades nephilim social life in a variety of ways.
 For example, the so called Unbreakable Vow is not _really_ a contract, but clearly falls in this category.
 These are contracts in the sense that at least one party agrees

 - to do something
 - to _not_ do something